 Sick Leave in Switzerland: All You Need To Know

 Switzerland has one of the best sick leave policies in the world, making it one of the best places to work and live.
-If you’re considering moving to this beautiful European country, it’s in your best interest to find out everything you can about the country’s sick leave policies.
+If you’re considering moving to this beautiful European country, it’s in your best interest to learn everything you can about the country’s sick leave policies.

 This article highlights everything you need to know about sick leave in Switzerland.
-Whether you want to find out what benefits you’re entitled to, how many days of sick leave you’re eligible for or how to get sick leave in Switzerland, you’ve come to the right place.
+If you want to know your benefits, sick leave days, or how to receive sick leave in Switzerland, you’ve come to the right site.

 Does Switzerland have paid sick leave?

 Every employee in Switzerland is entitled to sick leave as long as they can prove they need it.
-Better yet, a majority of Swiss employees get paid their full salary while on sick leave (Lohnfortzahlung).
+Better yet, most Swiss employees get paid their full salary while on sick leave (Lohnfortzahlung).

-The table below shows how many weeks of sick days employees with different years of experience are entitled to:
+The table below illustrates the entitlement of sick days for employees with varying years of experience.

 Length of the employment Basel scale BS, BLBern scale BE, AG, OW, SG, West CHZurich Scale ZH, GR